aro-tech/interface-it/README.md

  * read individual source file or jar/zip rather than only jar or zip for argument names (done)

- * access to release binaries
+ * access to release binaries (working on it)

  * propagate @Deprecated annotation (done)

+ * fix issue with argument names when two method signatures are the same except one has an extra parameter at the beginning (done)

 ###future